adinapoli/alfredodinapoli.com/posts/2014-12-12-annoucing-the-rncryptor-hs-library.markdown

 # Acknowledgements

-A big thank you to Rob Napier to kindly replying to my email with lots of useful insights which allowed me to fix a bug in my decryption routine.
+A big thank you to Rob Napier for kindly replying to my email with lots of useful insights which allowed me to fix a bug in my decryption routine.

 Alfredo